 The compelling narrative unfolds naturally as a sweeping adventure story turning into tragedy.

-Lady Masako, the last surviving matriarch of her clan, is left alive after Mongols attack her home and slaughter her family.
+Lady Masako, the last surviving matriarch of her clan, is left alive after the Mongols attack her home and slaughter her family.
 Her path of vengeance echoes the classic films in the genre.
 But instead of settling for pastiche, GHOST aims for a grand tragedy as Masako hunts those that betrayed her clan across the vast island landscape.
-Her odyssey mirrors Jin’s as both have to compromise on their values to keep themselves going, and her story is deeply affecting the further it escalates.
+Her odyssey mirrors Jin’s as both have to compromise on their values to keep themselves going, and her story is profoundly affecting the further it escalates.

-Thanks to a smart script, genuine reverence for a foreign culture, and one of the most gorgeous audiovisual presentations in years, GHOST OF TSUSHIMA is a remarkable feat that showcases just how big a difference a good story makes.
+Thanks to a smart script, genuine reverence for a foreign culture, and one of the most beautiful audiovisual presentations in years, GHOST OF TSUSHIMA is a remarkable feat that showcases just how big a difference a good story makes.